executium/trending-historical-cryptocurrency-news/README.md

 * HTTP `418` return code is used when an IP has been banned automatically for continuing to send requests after receiving `429` codes.
 * HTTP `5XX` return codes are used for internal errors where the issue is with the executium side.

+## Article Price Impact
+Within each article you will find the array `price_impact`.
+This array provides the following data points:

+- A aggregated price capture 300 seconds before an article was published
+- A aggregated price capture 3600 seconds after the article was published
+- A difference of before minus after (before-after)

+Currently we capture the following pairs:

+- BTCUSDT
+- ETHUSDT
+- ADAUSDT
+- XRPUSDT
+- ETHBTC
+- ADABTC
+- XRPBTC

 ## Trending News Data
 Trending news data is display on a day per day basis.
 The date format must be YYYY-MM-DD.
 You have the additional option to utilize `keyword_contains` which will enable you to pull back all data on keywords which contain your string.
 This ability is also extended with `title_contains` and `brief_contains`.
 For multiple keywords to search add a coma (,) onto the string and the system will search for multiple, up to a maximum of 10 per contains.